Authorized Eastern Canada distributor · Dyneema® synthetic chains

 Transport + cargo restraint

-LC (lashing capacity) ratings from 2,000 daN to 12,500 daN+.
+Lashing capacity (LC) from 2.5 t to 900 t (metric).
 Replaces steel chain on flatbeds, in containers, on military prepositioning equipment.
 Crew loads and tensions the chain in seconds — without the bruising weight of welded steel.

 Murlink Hero